nthumodifications/courseweb/README.md

 If you wish to participate in this development, feel free to email [nthumods@gmail.com](mailto:nthumods@gmail.com) in the meantime while we figure out the system for contributing.

 ## Deployment
-We are currently using [Vercel](https://vercel.com) to deploy our website.
-If you wish to deploy your own version, you can do so by forking this repository and deploying it on Vercel.
+Deployment is currently hosted on DigitalOcean, and tested with Vercel.
+If you wish to deploy your version, you can do so by forking this repository and deploying it on Vercel.
 You will need to set up the following environment variables:

 .env.local
 ```